raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 To complete this project, you will need:

 - **A computer running Python 3.13 or above.** You can use a Raspberry Pi or any computer that runs Microsoft Windows, macOS, or Linux.
 You can find [instructions for installing Python here](https://projects.raspberrypi.org/en/projects/generic-python-install-python3).
 A full description of the Python requirements for Mission Space Lab appears later in this guide.
-- **An internet connection.** You will need to access the internet to use the [Astro Pi Replay Tool](https://rpf.io/replay) to simulate your code running live on the Astro Pis on the ISS.
+- **An internet connection.** You will need to access the internet to use the online version of the [Astro Pi Replay Tool](https://rpf.io/replay) to simulate your code running live on the Astro Pis on the ISS.
 You will also need internet access to submit your program.
 - **A code editor.** This is where you will write and edit your Python code.
 Any text editor will work, but we recommend using a dedicated code editor like Thonny.
 In this guide, our examples will use Thonny.